zyzzyxdonta/redo/README.md

 ## Known Bugs

-Builds in parent directories (e.g. `redo ../some/target`) don't work because this will generate the digest files in `$PWD` rather than `$PWD/.redo/`.
+Out-of-source builds don't work because this will generate the digest files in `$PWD` rather than `$PWD/.redo`.
-Maybe, this can be fixed by, when executing `redo some/path/target`, switching the working directory to `some/path/`, then building, then switching back to write the digest files to `.redo/`.
+Maybe, this can be fixed by, when executing `redo some/path/target`, switching the working directory to `some/path`, then building, then switching back to write the digest files to `.redo`.
-I'm not sure though, where to put the digests; maybe I could just strip any leading `../` parts.
+I'm not sure though, where to put the digests; maybe I could just strip any leading `..` parts.
 This will still not work for cases where a .do script contains `redo-ifchange ../some/target`.

 ## Possible enhancements